The Knowledge Vault Was Recently Announced

-This morning, at the 20th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD), Google is expected to announce that they are trying a new approach with a knowledge base, applying a mix of technologies to automate a lot of the collection of information that help in:
+This morning, at the 20th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD), Google may announce that they are trying a new approach with a knowledge base, applying a mix of technologies to automate a lot of the collection of information that helps in:

 The announcement carries with it a lot of new information about approaches Google follows to deliver more information to people faster, in a more complete form.
 Before you delve too quickly into this topic, reading the following paper (PDF) from Google is highly recommended:

 For example, there have been medical studies conducted by organizations for the US Government where the conclusions have been online, but the data itself from the studies haven’t been shared.
-It’s a shame that knowledge hasn’t been shared in a way that could potentially help others.
+It’s a shame that knowledge isn’t shared in a way that could help others.

-Oddly, the new Knowledge Vault doesn’t have as much information as Google’s Freebase knowledge base.
+The new Knowledge Vault doesn’t have as much information as Google’s Freebase knowledge base.
 Freebase has 637M (non-redundant) facts, and the Knowledge Vault has only 302M “confident” facts.
-Of those only 223M are in Freebase.
-There are lots of missing values for facts in Freebase entities, with 71% of people in Freebase having no known place of birth, and 75% having no known nationality.
-But the increase in “confidence” of facts included in the Knowledge Vault is significant.
+Of that, only 223M are in Freebase.
+There are many missing values for facts in Freebase entities, with 71% of people in Freebase having no known place of birth, and 75% having no known nationality.
+But the increase in the “confidence” of facts included in the Knowledge Vault is significant.

-Sometimes there are some problems that make creating a Freebase entry difficult.
+Sometimes some problems make creating a Freebase entry difficult.

 A detailed presentation for KDD titled Constructing and Mining Web-scale Knowledge Graphs is worth downloading and studying if you want more details.

-With this faster automated approach to building and representing knowledge by Google with the Knowledge Vault, we’re prety excited by how much additional information this can provide to searchers, and how many additional opportunities it can bring to site owners.
+With this faster-automated approach to building and representing knowledge by Google with the Knowledge Vault, we’re pretty excited by how much more information this can provide to searchers, and how many more opportunities it can bring to site owners.